 - Since a good God could not have created an evil world, it must have been created by an inferior, ignorant or evil god.
 Usually, the explanation is that the true, good God created or emanated beings (Archons) who either emanated other Archons or conjugated to produce them until a mishap by Sophia (Wisdom) led to the creation of the evil Archon who created our world and pretends to be God.
 He hides truth from humans, but sparks of Sophia in some humans fill them with an urge to return to the Pleroma (divine realm) where they belong.

 These ideas had implications that could not be squared with either the Old Testament or apostolic writings, which is why early Christians rejected them.

 What Were Some Implications of Gnosticism?

-Since Gnostics held matter to be corrupt, they considered the body to be corrupt, too.
+Since Gnostics considered matter itself corrupt, they also considered the body corrupt.
 The trend of some Gnostics was to teach that there is no harm in indulging fleshly desires since the body is utterly corrupt and beyond redemption anyhow.
 Other Gnostics, perhaps the majority, held that the body must be kept in check by strict asceticism.
 Whether one chooses plan A or plan B, the underlying doctrine makes it impossible to understand how God could become a true man with a fleshly body in Christ Jesus.